 (7) Change in residence or worksite - a change in the place of residence or work of the employee, which would make him/her ineligible under his or her current plan.

-NOTE: If you are enrolled in the Flexible Benefit Plan (pre-tax health premiums), once you make your health insurance election(s) for any one calendar year, you may not make any changes until the next Open Enrollment Season, unless you experience one of the qualifying events listed above.
+NOTE: If you are enrolled in the Flexible Benefit Plan (pre-tax health premiums), once you make your health insurance election(s) for any one calendar year, you may not make any changes until the next Open Enrollment Season, unless you experience one of the qualifying life events listed above.
 If you are not enrolled in the Flexible Benefit Plan, you may change from family to self only or cancel your coverage at any time.